IJSComplexMatter/dtmm/doc/tutorial.rst

 Surface reflections
 '''''''''''''''''''

-In this example we calculate reflection and transmission of a spatially narrow light beam (bandpassed white light 500-600 nm) that passes a two micron thick isotropic layer of high refractive index of n = 4 at an angle of beta = 0.4.
-Here `norm` = 1 works best.
+In this example we calculate reflection and transmission of a spatially narrow light beam  that passes a two micron thick isotropic layer of high refractive index of n = 4 at an angle of beta = 0.4.
 Already at three passes, the residual data is almost gone.

 One clearly sees beam walking and multiple reflections and interference from both surfaces.
 See the `examples/reflection_isolayer.py` for details.